zuozhenggh/learning-library/oci-library/oci-hol/oci-java-app/record/record.md

 ## Introduction

-In this 10-minutes lab, you will use *Records*, a Java language feature going through a second preview round in JDK 15.

 Records provide a compact syntax for declaring classes which are transparent holders for shallowly immutable data.
 A record can be best thought of as a nominal tuple that enables us to easily and quickly model immutable "plain data" aggregates.

+Estimated Lab Time: 10 minutes

+### Objectives
+In this lab, you will use *Records*, a Java language feature going through a second preview round in JDK 15.

 ## **STEP 1**: A simple Record